JCMexplains/writing-for-success-2023/textbook.md

 specific opinion, and then articulate that into a controlling idea---the main idea upon which you build your thesis.

-Remember that a thesis is not the topic itself, but rather your interpretation of the question or subject.
+Remember that a thesis is not the topic, but rather your interpretation of the question or subject.
 For whatever topic your professor gives you, you must ask yourself, "What do I want to say about it?"
 Asking and then answering this question is vital to forming a